reinaldoc/visops/README.md

 ## Optional environment variables

 Visops uses same fingerprint available on sops signature to identify public key to encrypt the file.
-If want encrypt with a new public key, you must set **$VISOPS_FINGERPRINT**.
+If you want encrypt the file with a new public key, you must set **$VISOPS_FINGERPRINT**.

+The fingerprint must be listed on: **gpg --list-keys**.

 - Use other fingerprint
   - export VISOPS_FINGERPRINT=40CHARSSTRING
-  - fingerprint must be listed on: gpg --list-keys

 - Choose you text editor
   - export EDITOR=joe